finnensley/flashcards/my-react-app/README.md

 # A page to create flashcards using categorizes, with those cards always displayed, with the option to hide or 5-10 created flashcards plus api 10 populate when click button?

 ## Challenges:
+## Currently, sign in to view page and gives access to create custom cards.
+Can adjust to add a user.id to each card and at sign in only see custom cards made by that user plus other apis.

 ## React app only runs if npm run dev and go server is running for JS/Custom tables, go run main.go.
 If hosted on vercel and db to Supabase, does that fix running it locally.
 Can Vercel be used as a server?